Miami Herald

-The Miami Herald is an American daily newspaper owned by the McClatchy Company and headquartered in Sweetwater, Florida, a city in western Miami-Dade County and the Miami metropolitan area, several miles west of Downtown Miami.
-Founded in 1903, it is the fifth largest newspaper in Florida, serving Miami-Dade, Broward, and Monroe Counties.
-It once circulated throughout all of Florida, Latin America and the Caribbean.
-The Miami Herald has been awarded 22 Pulitzer Prizes since its 1903 founding.
+The Miami Herald is an American daily newspaper owned by The McClatchy Company and headquartered in Miami-Dade County, Florida.
+Founded in 1903, The Miami Herald serves the Miami-Dade, Broward, and Monroe counties in South Florida.

+The newspaper once circulated throughout Florida, Latin America, and the Caribbean, but is primarily focused on South Florida.
+The Miami Herald has been awarded 24 Pulitzer Prizes.
+It reaches more than 1.5 million people each week, and millions of readers per month.

 Overview

-The newspaper has been awarded 22 Pulitzer Prizes since beginning publication in 1903.
-Well-known columnists include Pulitzer-winning political commentator Leonard Pitts, Jr., Pulitzer-winning reporter Mirta Ojito, humorist Dave Barry and novelist Carl Hiaasen.
-Other columnists have included Fred Grimm and sportswriters Michelle Kaufman, the late Edwin Pope, Dan Le Batard and Greg Cote.
+The newspaper has been awarded 24 Pulitzer Prizes since beginning publication in 1903.
+The paper's well-known columnists include Pulitzer-winning political commentator Leonard Pitts Jr., Pulitzer-winning reporter Mirta Ojito, humorist Dave Barry and novelist Carl Hiaasen.
+Other columnists have included Fred Grimm and sportswriters Michelle Kaufman, Edwin Pope, Dan Le Batard, Bea Hines and Greg Cote.

-The Miami Herald participates in "Politifact Florida", a website that focuses on Florida issues, with the Tampa Bay Times.
+The Miami Herald participates in "Politifact Florida," a website that focuses on Florida issues, with the Tampa Bay Times.
 The Herald and the Times share resources on news stories related to Florida.